DIY a Rustic Wooden Reindeer Family

 Ever since Clement Moore composed the classic poem “A Visit from St. Nicholas” way back in 1822, reindeers have featured prominently in Christmas stories and decor.
 Sadly we don’t see them here in South Africa, which makes me wonder.
 How does Santa deliver all those presents?
 Maybe he uses a taxi 🙂 Oh well, be that as it may, I thought it would be fun to make a rustic wooden reindeer family using our pallet scraps and repurpose a few of those rusty nails that hold the pallets together at the same time.

 The reindeer family looks cute enough to use all year and you can keep them plain to celebrate that lovely worn, weathered wood, or you can dolly them up by doodling a design on the sides.
-They would look lovely painted too.
+They would look lovely painted too or curly, wurly wire shapes.

 What you need

 The reindeer family was quite literally “born” out of our pallet scraps.
-Their bodies are made from a well-worn and weather piece of pallet wood.
-It’s thicker than normal so I’m guessing it was the running board on a Stringer pallet and the legs are the rusty nails.
+Their bodies are made from a well-worn and weathered piece of pallet wood.
+It’s thicker than normal, so I’m guessing it was the running board on a Stringer pallet.
+The legs are the rusty nails we removed when we took the pallet apart.

 - Leather or fabric scraps